Cyberpunk 2077 Classes Overview

 - Corp – Starts The City Centre

-As well as setting the character’s backstory and looks, initial attributes can be customised at the start of the game as shown in the image below.
+As well as setting the character’s backstory and looks, initial attributes can be customised at the start of the game through Attributes.

-Players will be able to customise features such as body type, tattoos, hairstyles, makeup, skin tone and more.
+Players will be able to customise features such as body type, tattoos, hairstyles, makeup, skin tone, genital size, and more.

-Cyberpunk 2077 features a fluid “class” system.
-The image below shows how players select specific abilities to determine their character’s direction.
-This may be focusing on one type only or a mix of the three base archetypes, Solo, Techie, and Netrunner.
+The image below shows how players select specific abilities to determine their character’s direction and define their.
+This may be focusing on one type only or a mix of the three base archetypes, Solo, Techie, and Netrunner and the Perks system.
+Cyberpunk 2077 classes are not clear-cut and players should remember that when assigning points into Abilities and their Perks.